 Both the Trevi Fountain and the Spanish Steps are free to visit.

 It’s basically mandatory when visiting Rome to eat Gelato.
-Gelato is the Italian version of ice cream, although the process of making it is a little different and as a result, so is the flavour and texture.
+Gelato is the Italian version of ice cream, although the process of making it is a little different and as a result, so is the flavor and texture.

 There are a lot of places to get gelato in Rome, which range from the fantastic through to the mediocre.
 As a quick tip, be wary of ostentatiously colored gelato which is piled high.
 True gelato doesn’t pile well, and it should only have natural colors.

 The best gelato is often served out of cold containers rather than being piled up to attract the eyes of roving tourists.
 Finding this can be trickier than you imagine, so to help you out I’ve written a detailed guide to the best gelato in Rome, which will help you get only the good stuff.

 9. Borghese Gallery

 The Borghese Gallery is home to one of the most impressive collections of art in Rome.
 It has pieces from artists including Caravaggio, Bernini and Raphael, and is a must for any art lover in the city.